 Day 4.
 Thursday, October 10: Lourdes – Paris

 Take a morning speed train to Paris.
 Upon arrival, enjoy a panoramic sightseeing of the city, followed by a cruise on the Seine River.
 Dinner and overnight in Paris.
 (BB, D)

 Day 5.
 Friday, October 11: Paris

-This morning, visit the Miraculous Medal Shrine and pray before the incorrupt body of St. Catherine Labouré, to whom Our Lady appeared in 1830 and displayed a vision of the miraculous medal.
-Also in the shrine is the incorrupt body of St. Louise de Marillac and the heart of St. Vincent de Paul, founders of the Daughters of Charity.
-Nearby, visit the Chapel of St. Vincent of Paul to venerate his relics.
+This morning, visit the Miraculous Medal Shrine and pray before the relics of St. Catherine Labouré, to whom Our Lady appeared in 1830 and displayed a vision of the miraculous medal.
+Also in the shrine are the relics of St. Louise de Marillac and the heart of St. Vincent de Paul, founders of the Daughters of Charity.
+Nearby, visit the Chapel of St. Vincent de Paul to venerate his relics.
 Afterwards, visit the Sainte Chapelle built by St. Louis King of France to house Our Lord’s Crown of Thorns.
 The building is a magnificent work of art with astounding stained-glass windows.
 Continue to Notre Dame Cathedral, an icon of Paris and a magnificent example of Gothic architecture.
 The rest of the day is at leisure, and dinner tonight is on your own to sample the excellent Parisian cuisine.
 (BB)

 Day 6.
 Saturday, October 12: Paris